ssi-dk/ssiamb/README.md

 These metrics are determined from variant calls after normalization and atomization, counting **once per locus** (multi-allelic sites count once if any ALT passes the thresholds).

+### Variant Calling and Filtering Strategy

+`ssiamb` uses a two-stage approach to ensure comprehensive and consistent variant detection:

+#### 1. Variant Calling (Capture All Variants)

+- **BBTools**: Configured with `minallelefraction=0.0` to capture all variant calls regardless of frequency
+- **BCFtools**: Configured without MAF filtering during the calling stage to capture all variants
+- **Rationale**: Ensures no potentially relevant variants are lost during the calling process

+#### 2. Analysis-Time Filtering (Apply Thresholds)

+- **MAF Threshold**: The `--maf-min` parameter (default: 0.10) is applied during analysis, not during variant calling
+- **Post-calling Filter**: All filtering for ambiguous site detection happens after variant calls are made
+- **Consistency**: Both callers use the same filtering approach, ensuring comparable results
+- **Flexibility**: Allows reanalysis of the same variant calls with different thresholds using `ssiamb summarize`

+This approach maximizes sensitivity during variant detection while maintaining analytical flexibility and ensuring reproducible results across different caller technologies.

 ### Supported Modes

 #### Self-mapping Mode (`ssiamb self`)